githubfito/melod8/README.md

 1000 STOP
 ```

-You can use the fantastic Amstrad emulator provided by ‘benchmarko’ that allows you to paste basic code directly.
+You can use the fantastic Amstrad emulator provided by ‘benchmarko’- Marco Vieth, that allows you to paste basic code directly.
 It's impressive.
 Thanks to the author.
 https://benchmarko.github.io/CPCBasic/index.html

 If you generate basic audio files, remember to mention MELOD8 and the author (fitosoft).